smck83/expurgate/README.md

     _spf.yourdomain.com.
 IN NS spf-ns.yourdomain.com

 ### Step 2 - Setup your source SPF record
-Copy your current domains SPF record to the subdomain which will be set in `SOURCE_PREFIX=` e.g. _sd6sdyfn
+Copy your current domains SPF record to an unused subdomain which will be set in `SOURCE_PREFIX=` e.g. _sd6sdyfn

     _sd6sdyfn.yourdomain.com.
 IN  TXT "v=spf1 include:sendgrid.net include:mailgun.org -all"